janszczuryk/TestSystem/README.md

-# AnnoucementSystem
+# AnnouncementSystem

-The announcement system - website for job offers, trading and other types of annoucements
+The announcement system - website for job offers, trading and other types of announcements

+## Blueprint

+To check blueprint click [here](BLUEPRINT.md)